tonyedwardspz/tonyedwardspz/blog/_posts/2023/august/2023-08-14-looking-for-an-excuse.md

 image: /assets/images/2023/macbook-thermal-paste.jpg
 ---

-In search of an excuse to invest in a new Laptop, I thought I’d try to repair my main device.
+In search of an excuse to invest in a new Laptop, I thought I’d try to repair my current one.

 A MacBook Pro of a certain age tends to spin up its fans at the faintest whiff of computation.
 Especially when you use [Macs Fan Control](https://crystalidea.com/macs-fan-control) to compensate for suspected thermal paste degradation through preventative cooling.
 That is doubly true if you live within a workflow infused with Electron apps.